AnishGrandhe29/SecureAI/README.md

 | Audit logging | Every request and tool call logged with structlog (JSON).
 Raw results never logged |
 | Input validation | All request bodies validated via Pydantic models with explicit field constraints |
 | Admin endpoint protection | Ingest routes require `role == "admin"` checked in dependency |

-## Assumptions

-- **SQLite** used for development portability. `DATABASE_URL` env var switches to PostgreSQL for production with zero code changes.
-- **ChromaDB** runs in-process using local file persistence.
-Production would use Qdrant or Weaviate for horizontal scaling.
-- **`all-MiniLM-L6-v2`** chosen for embedding — requires no GPU, downloads ~80MB on first run.
-- **Synthetic data** seeded with `random.seed(42)` — results are deterministic and reproducible.
-- **Demo users are hard-coded** — no user management UI.
-Production would use a proper user store with hashed passwords.
-- **PDF chunking** uses fixed 400-token windows with 50-token overlap.
-Production would use semantic chunking.
-- **Tool templates are a fixed allowlist** — deliberate security decision.
-The LLM cannot construct arbitrary queries.
-- **No streaming** on chat — full response returned as single JSON.
-SSE streaming is a straightforward upgrade.
-- **HTTPS** not configured at application level — assumed handled by reverse proxy in production.
-- **Data volumes** — ~5,000 rows per table, ~500 ChromaDB vectors.
-Fits on any machine with 4GB RAM.

 ## API Endpoints